Skip to main content

 Chronic stress is a well-established contributor to anxiety and mood disorders.

 This analysis reveals that the method of motivation is as important as the health behavior itself.
 An approach that relies on external pressure risks activating a cascade of physiological responses that are fundamentally counterproductive to the goal of holistic, sustainable wellness.
-The focus must shift from incentivizing outcomes to supporting the journey, thereby preserving the individual’s sense of and mitigating the activation of the HPA axis.
+The focus must shift from incentivizing outcomes to supporting the journey, thereby preserving the individual’s sense of autonomy and mitigating the activation of the HPA axis.

 Academic